The winner of the Marine Corps 17.75K in April was not who he seemed -- literally.

 “I thought the course was tough and at one point around mile five I thought I was tanking but then I really picked up my pace,” she said.
 “I really want to run the Marine Corps Marathon.”

-Those who ran the 17.75K race are now guaranteed access to the 39th Marine Corps Marathon in October.
+Those who finished the 17.75K race are guaranteed access to the 39th Marine Corps Marathon in October.